apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/testing.md

 ### How to keep your credentials really safe

-Although the `auth-keys.xml` file is marged as ignored in git and subversion, it is still in your source tree, and there's always that risk that it may creep out.
+Although the `auth-keys.xml` file is marked as ignored in git and subversion, it is still in your source tree, and there's always that risk that it may creep out.